 Słowa kluczowe:

 What music might best generate a suitably amorous atmosphere for meeting a blind date?
 This is the question Woody Allen ponders in the movie Play it again, Sam (dir.
-1972) He has two ideas: some jazz (Oscar Peterson) or Bartók’s String Quartet no. 5.
-The joke depends upon Allen’s desperation to impress his date and the reputation of Bartók’s music as the antithesis of sentimental mood music, as music most unlikely to generate a connective, empathetic or romantic atmosphere (unless, perhaps, if your date is a musicologist).
+Herbert Ross, 1972).
+He has two ideas: some jazz (Oscar Peterson) or Bartók’s String Quartet no. 5.
+The joke depends upon Allen’s desperation to impress his date and the reputation of Bartók’s music as the antithesis of sentimental mood music, as music most unlikely to generate a connective, empathetic or romantic atmosphere (unless, perhaps, your date is a musicologist).
 Bartók’s anti-sentimental reputation is of long-standing: in 1921 Zoltán Kodály wrote that Bartók “knows all shades of life from tragic trembling to light playfulness but he does not know sentimentality, caressing, ‘enchanting’ softness”.
 But Bartók’s relationship with sentimentalism is, at crucial times, ambiguous and shifting.
 It relates, in fascinating fashion, to his status as both national and modernist composer.
 This nexus of ideas opens up parallels with his Polish contemporary, Szymanowski, who also has an ambivalent relationship with the sentimental.
 The violin concertos that both composers completed in the 1930s exemplify comparable relationships between sentimentalism, nation and nationalism.
-Before exploring this comparison, however, I will briefly open up some familiar and recalcitrant binaries around which ideas of the national and sentimental have moved and intersected.
+Before exploring this comparison, however, I will briefly open up some familiar and yet still recalcitrant binaries around which ideas of the national and sentimental have moved and intersected.

 First, the rural/urban binary.
 This is a persistent feature in constructions of the contrast between authenticity and artifice.
 Notions of purity, simplicity, and primitivism, which contribute to claims of authenticity, are frequently attached to the rural.
-These are contrasted with the artificial, complex, technological and corrupt which were frequently attached to the modern urban experience.
+These are contrasted with the artificial, complex, technological and corrupt which were often attached to the modern urban experience.
 The differences in the kind of relationships which attached to the rural/urban binary can be reduce to the archetypal nature/culture divide which underpinned Tönnies’s influential distinction between Gemeinschaft und Gesellschaft (1887), between an organic community which was thought to prevail in an idealized rural environment and the mechanized and rational relationships of the city.
 These binaries and their associated values and anxieties have of course received voluminous critical scrutiny, seminally in Raymond Williams’s The Country and the City (1973).
 They are crucial to both Bartók’s hopes for the regenerative influence of peasant music on art music and to Szymanowski’s valorization of Polish Goral music.